 Children's Health℠ traces its origins to the spring of 1913 when a group of nurses led by public health nurse May Forster Smith organized the Dallas Baby Camp, an open-air clinic, on the lawn of the old Parkland Hospital.
 After a few years, the Dallas Baby Camp grew into the Bradford Hospital for Babies.
 In 1948, the Bradford Hospital for Babies joined with Children's Hospital of Texas and Richmond Freeman Memorial Clinic to become Children's Medical Center Dallas.

-Over 100 years later, we've continued to grow as our “right care, right place, right time” approach to health care required an increase in our geographic reach through growth of our hospital network and expansion of our continuum of care.
-Today, the Children's Health system includes two full-service hospitals, multiple specialty centers, a long-term care and rehabilitation clinic, and a network of primary care offices.
+More than 100 years later, we've continued to grow as our “right care, right place, right time” approach to health care required an increase in our geographic reach through growth of our hospital network and expansion of our continuum of care.
+Today, the Children's Health system includes two full-service hospitals, an inpatient specialty hospital and multiple specialty centers.

-Among all our campuses, Children’s Health is licensed for 616 beds, including 490 beds at the main campus in the Southwestern Medical District near the heart of downtown Dallas, and 72 beds at Children’s Medical Center Plano and 54 beds at the Our Children's House facility in Dallas.
-Among all of our facilities, we receive nearly 800,000 patient visits annually, from all 50 states and around the world.
+Among all our campuses, Children’s Health is licensed for 601 beds, including 490 beds at the main campus in the Southwestern Medical District near the heart of downtown Dallas, and 72 beds at Children’s Medical Center Plano and 39 beds at the Our Children's House facility in Dallas.
+Among all of our facilities, we receive more than 800,000 patient visits annually, from all 50 states and around the world.

 Specialty Care Centers

 Our Children’s Health Specialty Centers bring nationally-recognized pediatric care close to home for families.
 Offering a wide array of outpatient pediatric specialties, outpatient surgery, lab services and rehabilitation, Children’s Health Specialty Centers have a wealth of resources under one roof.